opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

 -   **DEFERRABLE | NOT DEFERRABLE**

     Controls whether the constraint can be deferred.
 A constraint that is not deferrable will be checked immediately after every command.
 Checking of constraints that are deferrable can be postponed until the end of the transaction using the  **SET CONSTRAINTS**  command.  **NOT DEFERRABLE**  is the default value.
-Currently, only  **UNIQUE**  and  **PRIMARY KEY**  constraints accept this clause.
+Currently, only UNIQUE constraints, primary key constraints, and foreign key constraints accept this clause.
 All the other constraints are not deferrable.

 -   **PARTIAL CLUSTER KEY**